abayochocoball/hollow_memories/archiving_livestreams.md

 ```
 youtube-dl -o - <stream_url>  best | tee stream.mp4 | mpv -
 ```
 You can get `tee` by installing [git](https://git-scm.com/downloads).
-This will probably not work in PowerShell.
+This will not work in PowerShell.

 ### Why not use AtomicParsley to add the thumbnail?
 AtomicParsley only records the first 255 characters of the video's comment.
 If you want to use it, do it before adding the comment.